jokeyrhyme/jqlint/README.md

 jqlint currently detects:

-- use of features deprecated in jQuery 1.3: `jQuery.browser` and `jQuery.boxModel`
+- use of features deprecated in jQuery 1.3: `jQuery.browser`, `jQuery.boxModel`

+- use of features deprecated in jQuery 1.7: `.selector`